 The start of the trail is at the north end of Airport Mesa.
 Look for the Airport Overlook Trail, a short spur up to the lookout, and it is also the location of one of Sedona’s energy vortexes.

 Because of its panoramic views of the surrounding rock formations in the area, and the town below, this is one of the best hikes in Sedona to do at the end of the day.
 It is just jaw-dropping during the sunset, as the mountains light on fire, offering a great opportunity for pictures and to enjoy the incredible views.

 The whole hike takes around 1.5 hours, and besides being a moderate effort and short hike in Sedona, it is well worth it.

 7 – DEVILS BRIDGE

-During any Arizona road trip itinerary, Sedona is a must stop to enjoy some of the best hikes in the state.
+During any Arizona road trip itinerary, Sedona is a must-stop to enjoy some of the best hikes in the state.

 Devil’s Bridge Trail is nestled within the beautiful rugged red rock formations and one of the most iconic places to hike in Sedona, because of the natural stone features around this area.

-Hikers can park at Dry Creek Vista parking lot or if they have a 4WD, they can drive along the dirt, rocky path to the Devil’s Bridge parking lot and hike 0.8 miles to the bridge from there.
+Hikers can park at Dry Creek Vista parking lot or if they have a 4WD, they can drive along with the dirt, rocky path to the Devil’s Bridge parking lot and hike 0.8 miles to the bridge from there.

 The trail goes up a 400 ft elevation gain and it can get quite steep at parts.